marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 ### Following along

-For the rest of this blog post I assume you've got access to the `docker` and `fleetctl` commands, either on a (Vagrant) virtual machine or on your workstation.
+For the rest of this article I assume you've got access to the `docker` and `fleetctl` commands, either on a (Vagrant) virtual machine or on your workstation.
 Follow the respective guides with installation instructions for your platform, and make sure you have an AWS account.
 Then return here to follow along with me :-).